Barnacl437/bat-yt-thumb-downloader/README.md

 ## Note note note
 This script uses [cURL](https://curl.se) and [wget](https://www.gnu.org/software/wget/) to download thingies, so currently this script supports via-```curl``` and ```wget``` downloading, however I just finished the ```curl``` thing.
 So as of now only ```curl``` work.
 Well will add another more soon.
 You can also add your own URL fetcher/getter/downloader if you want.
 Yes.
-[update on 2024/01/04] I'm temporarily delaying the write so this may sounds like I'm committing useless stuff, but I think I will work back on this soon(TM), prob in one or two weeks. (edit: two month passed.)
+[update on 2024/01/04] I'm temporarily delaying the write so this may sounds like I'm committing useless stuff, but I think I will work back on this soon(TM), prob in one or two weeks. (edit: probably few months have passed and I'm still lazy af.
+You can throw me a pull request if you are all set, I may still review and I can review and merge it.
+Actual activity is now hiatus til summer ig.
+See ya then.)

 -One more pls: this is written in Batch so it does run on Windows, but not Linux.
 You are free to write a Bash script altogether to this and push it here.
 Also, albeit it's available for Windows only (as of if there's no Bash or other port yet), you can run it via Wine and then save it to custom destination.
 Well, weird, right?